SueNEO/learngit/readme.txt

-This is the first file
+This is the first
-i an syy
+i am syy

-what your mane
+good